MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

 Taking time off from work helps reduce stress and burnout and improve overall wellbeing.
 However, research shows that a lack of planning can reduce the benefits of taking a vacation.

-The Plan your time away Insights checklist can help reduce the stress of planning for upcoming time off work.
+The Plan your time away Insights checklist can help reduce the stress of planning for upcoming time away from work.
 This single tool helps you:

 * Resolve all your meetings in one place with a custom message about your scheduled time off.
 * Compose your autoreplies and notify your team about your planned time off.